jtheisen/reconciler/readme.md

 [![Build status](https://ci.appveyor.com/api/projects/status/4qjaph7n7hpptso7/branch/master?svg=true)](https://ci.appveyor.com/project/jtheisen/reconciler/branch/master)

 > **Warning:** This library is unmaintained.
-I was motivated to create this initial effort, but I want to be upfront
+I was motivated to create
+> this initial effort, but I want to be upfront
-> with any potential user that I won't develop it any further.
+> with any potential users that I won't develop it any further.
+> (Last small maintenance was 10/2022 upgrading to EF6/.NET6 with version 0.3;
+> the previous releases did not work at all under .NET6 and threw a runtime error)

+> **Warning:** The EF Core variant in versions prior to 0.3 on .NET Core became
+> buggy with a change in semantics of later EF Core releases.
+> I don't know with exactly which
+> release of EF Core this issue manifested, but under certain circumstances you
+> would delete more entities than you asked for.
+The test suite shows this and
+> since 0.3 this is fixed.
+I recommend not using the earlier versions unless you're
+> sure your version of EF Core passes the test suite - I only know for sure that
+> EF Core 2.1 does.

 ## Teaser